Part of our Wedding Debates series | Originally published July 2025 | Updated for 2026

 Open Bar

-- Pair with a strong bartending team.
+- Pair with a strong, experienced bartending team

-- Offer a printed drink menu to avoid decision fatigue.
+- Offer a printed drink menu to avoid decision fatigue

-- Limit shots and high-ABV cocktails to reduce risk.
+- Limit shots and high-ABV cocktails to reduce risk

 Wine, Beer + Signature Cocktail

-- Use seasonal garnishes and custom names.
+- Use seasonal garnishes and custom presentation

-- Batch cocktails ahead for efficiency.
+- Batch cocktails ahead for efficiency

 Champagne Toast Only

-- Time it with speeches or the start of dinner.
+- Time it with speeches or the start of dinner

-- Use coupe glasses for retro elegance.
+- Use coupe glasses for retro elegance

-- Offer sparkling alternatives for non-drinkers.
+- Offer sparkling alternatives for non-drinkers

 Dry Wedding with Mocktails

-- Hire a zero-proof mixologist (ask to taste their menu).
+- Hire a zero-proof mixologist (ask to taste their menu)

-- Use premium NA spirits (Seedlip, Ghia, Monday Gin).
+- Use premium NA spirits (Seedlip, Ghia, Monday Gin)

-- Go heavy on aesthetics: smoke, herbs, edible florals.
+- Go heavy on aesthetics: smoke, herbs, edible florals

-- Set up a water bar with infused options (cucumber mint, rose citrus).
+- Set up a water bar with infused options (cucumber mint, rose citrus)

 Picture This: Possible Themes to Match Your Beverage Plan